tbliszcz-confluent/Flink-AI-Demos/AI Statements/connections.md

   );
 ```

-After we have created the connection, we can run a LIST connections statement to view all the other connections inside
+After we have created the connection, we can run a SHOW connections statement to view all the other connections inside

 ```
 SHOW connections